Management

 Search Experience (SXO)

 Rankings are a means to an end.
-The actual goal is users solving their problems through your site—and returning, converting, or recommending you as a result.
+The actual goal is users solving their problems through your site, then returning, converting, or recommending you as a result.

 Post-click experience: Does the landing page deliver on the promise of the search snippet?
 Does it answer the query comprehensively?
 If users pogo-stick back to search results, the ranking won't last regardless of technical optimisation.